-In deriving the probability density function of the received envelope, we will follow Clarke's two dimensional scattering model [1].
-Work has been done by Aulin [11] to extend this to a three dimensional model [9].
-However from Aulin's results it is quite clear that those waves which make a major contribution to the received signal travel in an approximately horizontal direction.
-We will thus continue with Clarke's model which assumes that the field incident on the mobile antenna is comprised of horizontally travelling plane waves of random phase.
+In deriving the probability density function of the received envelope, we will follow Clarke's two-dimensional scattering model [5].
+Work has been done by Aulin [8] to extend this to a three-dimensional model [9], but we will adopt Clarke's model, which assumes that the field incident on the mobile antenna is comprised of horizontally traveling plane waves of random phase.
 Also all reflections occur in a plane and both mobile are at the same height.
-We will augment Clarke's model by considering a dominant, e.g. line-of-sight, component as well as reflections at both transmitter and receiver.
+We will augment Clarke's model by considering a dominant (e.g., line-of-sight) component as well as reflections at both transmitter and receiver.
 On a highway, reflections may also occur against vehicles in between the transmitter and receiver.
-However, their signal strength is often much smaller, as the path contains two relatively long segments, each with substantial free space loss.
+However, their signal strength is often much smaller, as the path contains two relatively long segments, each with substantial free-space loss.
 This is similar to the situation in land-to-mobile channels.